tmdarwen/PhaseVocoder/Documentation/TransientDetection.md

 **Transient Qualification**

-Of course, not every peak/valley combination is considered a transient.
+Of course, not every peak/valley combination is a transient.
 In order for a peak/valley combination to be considered a transient the peak value must be at least 1.5 times greater than the valley.
 Note the image below.
 The circled peak and valley combination is not considered a transient since the growth from the valley point to the peak point is less than a ratio of 1.5.

 <p align="center"> <img src="Images/TransientQualification.png"> </p>